The Science Behind STREAMin³

 STREAMin³ Research Pilot

-Our curriculum is being piloted as part of a research study in over 100 private, faith-based, and public classrooms across 37 early childhood programs in Virginia.
+Our curriculum was piloted as part of a research study in over 100 private, faith-based, and public classrooms across 37 early childhood programs in Virginia.